 How to collect subscribers’ names

 Step 1.
-Go to Forms > Create New
+Go to Forms > + New form

 Step 3.
 Continue creating your form as usual